 The most recent legislation, the Special Educational Needs and Disability Act (NI) 2016, strengthens and builds upon the duties contained within the Education Order (NI) 1996 and SENDO (NI) 2005.
-It places new duties on our Board of Governors, the Education Authority and Health and Social Care Trusts.
+It places new duties on the schools Board of Governors, the Education Authority and Health and Social Care Trusts.
 It provides new rights for parents and children over compulsory school age.
 It is one element of the new SEN and Inclusion Framework which include new SEN Regulations and a new statutory Code of Practice as of 2021, awaiting ministerial approval.

-In the interim, we have been advised that we must continue to adhere to all aspects of the Code of Practice (1998) and the Supplement to the Code of Practice (2005), with the exception of recording children under the new three stages of the Code of Practice.
+NB: In the interim, schools have been advised that they must continue to adhere to all aspects of the Code of Practice (1998) and the Supplement to the Code of Practice (2005), except for recording children under the new three stages of the Code of Practice.